 The basic human need for water will undoubtedly bring more and more demand for retention dams and irrigation projects.
 This will grow as the population around the Mara continues to expand at an exponential rate.
 As climate change brings more frequent and longer droughts, it will force decisions on how to allocate available water.

-The threat is real and is happening right now, and it will only grow if Kenya does not adopt wise water management practices.
+The threat is real, and it will only grow if Kenya does not adopt wise water management practices.
 The Mau highlands in Kenya have been massively deforested and water is being increasingly diverted for irrigation in Kenya, which suffers from periodic droughts.